distributedio/titan/proposals/set-design-en.md

 **Implementation steps**

-* Try looking for the spliced datakey
+* Try looking for the spliced datakey in the storage.
 * If exists, call delete to delete it/them.
-* update meta information
+* Update the meta information.

 ### SMove key key1 member